 Driver mutations in adenocarcinomas.

 Only 5–15% are detected while asymptomatic.
 Central endobronchial tumors cause cough, hemoptysis, wheeze, stridor, dyspnea, pneumonitis.
 Peripheral lesions cause pain, cough, dyspnea, symptoms of lung abscess resulting from cavitation.
 Metastatic spread of primary lung cancer may cause tracheal obstruction, dysphagia, hoarseness, Horner’s syndrome.
 Other problems of regional spread include superior vena cava syndrome, pleural effusion, respiratory failure.
 Extrathoracic metastatic disease affects 50% of pts with epidermoid cancer, 80% with adenocarcinoma and large cell, and >95% with small cell.
 Clinical problems result from brain metastases, pathologic fractures, liver invasion, and spinal cord compression.
 Paraneoplastic syndromes may be a presenting finding of lung cancer or first sign of recurrence (Chap.
 76).
 Systemic symptoms occur in 30% and include weight loss, anorexia, fever.
 Endocrine syndromes occur in 12% and include hypercalcemia (epidermoid), syndrome of inappropriate antidiuretic hormone secretion (small cell), gynecomastia (large cell).
-Skeletal connective tissue syndromes ...
+Skeletal connective ...